-If you haven’t already, draw up a budget that looks at your spending and assesses how much you have available to repay each month.
+Prioritising your debts may help you feel more in control of your money.
+You could start by drawing up a budget that looks at your spending and assesses how much you have available to repay each month.
+If you can, look at any areas where you could cut back to free up more money.

-If the amount you have available to make repayments isn’t enough to meet your repayment terms, you may be able to make arrangements with your providers to make things more manageable.
+If the amount you have available isn’t enough to meet your repayment terms, you may be able to make arrangements with your lending providers to make things more manageable.
 Remember, if your debts do feel too much, you can always get in contact with either your bank or government services for help.

 While it may not be the most cost effective method, some people prefer to pay off their smallest debts first so they can reduce the number of debts they have to think about.

 If you feel this may suit you, list out all your debts with the smallest debt at the top and the largest debt at the bottom.
-Prioritise paying the debt at the top, working your way down the list over time while still meeting the minimum repayments on all.
+Prioritise paying the debt at the top, working your way down the list over time.

 If you’re finding juggling multiple debts too stressful, a debt consolidation loan can be a way to simplify your repayments and get back on track.
 A debt consolidation loan merges debts, giving you: